harshverma-786/TalentforgeX/README.md

-# 💼 TalentforgeX – MERN Stack Job Portal
+# 💼 JobJunction – MERN Stack Job Portal

-TalentforgeX is a modern full-stack job portal application built using the MERN stack.
+JobJunction is a modern full-stack job portal application built using the MERN stack.
 The platform connects job seekers and recruiters by providing an easy and secure way to search jobs, post opportunities, and manage applications.

 This project includes authentication, job management, filtering, responsive UI, and CRUD functionality to deliver a smooth user experience for both applicants and recruiters.